Drug Trafficking Attorney in Jacksonville, FL

 To qualify for probation in Florida, a person must take part in an approved drug treatment program and must comply with all of the terms set out by the courts.

-In Florida, if someone is sentenced to probation for drug trafficking, he or she can be subject to the following:
+In Florida, if someone is sentenced to probation for drug trafficking, they can be subject to the following:

 - Random drug tests